blitzagency/amigo-swift/README.md

 # Amigo
-A SQLite ORM for Swift backed by FMDB.
+A Rough Draft of a SQLite ORM for Swift 2.0+ backed by FMDB

 Docs in progress are here: